 In 13th Century Byzantine style, Our Lady of Perpetual Succor is a painting on wood showing the Mother of God holding the Divine Child while the Archangels Michael and Gabriel hover above.
 Our Lady was brought to Rome at the end of the 15th Century and was presented to the public at the Church of San Matteo.
 When the church was destroyed, it was believed the painting was lost but it was providentially discovered at the Oratory of Augustinian Fathers in Maria in Posterula.
 In the United States, Our Lady of Perpetual Succor is venerated but better known as “Our Lady of Perpetual Help.”
 Pray to Our Lady in times of need—just like her name claims, she will always be there for help!

-Your order includes our vibrant one-of-a-kind hand-painted saint medal, a silver necklace or clasp (your choice!), the story of Our Lady of Perpetual Succor in greeting card format, a felt pouch for safekeeping, unique prayer cards from Rome, Italy, an extra envelope for easy mailing or gifting and a money back guarantee, “No Questions Asked.”
+Your order includes our vibrant one-of-a-kind hand-painted saint medal, a silver necklace, keychain clasp, or Sterling Silver necklace (your choice!), the story of Our Lady in greeting card format, a felt pouch for safekeeping, unique prayer cards from Rome, Italy, an extra envelope for easy mailing or gifting and a money back guarantee, “No Questions Asked.”
 Rob and SaintsforSinners.com stand by their work product.
 The stories are sometimes embellished, paraphrased, or updated, but overall, they retain the theme presented at canonization or veneration.

 A 3mm, 18" unisex Sterling Silver chain may be purchased for an additional cost.
 Each Sterling Silver chain will be 18" in length unless otherwise specified.